mithereal/ex_apple_touch_icon/README.md

 ```

 orientation can be either landscape or portrait
-imagefolder can be spacified /images is default
+image_folder can be specified /images is default

-Icons  need to be added in the images folder in the following format /imagefolder/apple-touch-icon.png and imagefolder/apple-touch-icon-height-width.png and /ipad-orientation-height-width.png
+Icons  need to be added in the images folder in the following format /image_folder/apple-touch-icon.png and /image_folder/apple-touch-icon-height-width.png and /image_folder/ipad-orientation-height-width.png
 for each height/width/orientation combo